 Having your child interview their grandparent for Grandparent’s Day is the perfect way to let their legacy live on for generations to come.
-Print these freebies to help you get started.

 My grandma celebrated her 90th birthday this year.

 It was so sad to celebrate through the mail and a phone call.

 While many of your own kids had to wait months to see their grandparents, I’m sure a few tears were shed in your house in 2020.

 But there’s this sweet little holiday in September that oftentimes goes overlooked that I know you’ll want to celebrate this year: Grandparent’s Day.